severalnines/docs/installation.rst

 Offline Installation
 --------------------

+ClusterControl provides a helper script to install and configure ClusterControl packages in an Internetless environment, available at ``/var/www/clustercontrol/app/tools/setup-cc.sh``.

-The installer script (install-cc) also supports offline installations by specifying ``NO_INET=1`` as an environment variable.
-Note that the following ClusterControl features will not work without Internet connection:
+Take note that the following ClusterControl features will not work without Internet connection:

-* `Backup > Online Storage` - requires connection to AWS.
+* `Backup > Create/Schedule Backup > Upload to Cloud` - requires connection to cloud providers.
-* `Service Providers > AWS Instances` - requires connection to AWS.
-* `Service Providers > AWS VPC` - requires connection to AWS.
+* `Integrations > Cloud Providers` - requires connection to cloud providers.
-* `Manage > Load Balancer` - requires connection to EPEL & MariaDB repository/HAProxy download site.
+* `Manage > Load Balancer` - requires connection to EPEL, ProxySQL, HAProxy, MariaDB repository.
 * `Manage > Upgrades` - requires connection to provider's repository.
+* `Deploy Database Cluster` - requires connection to database provider's repository.

 Prior to the offline install, make sure you meet the following requirements for the ClusterControl node:

 * Ensure the offline repository is ready.
-We assume that you already configured an offline repository for this guide.
-Details on how to setup offline repository is explained on the next section.
+We assume that you already configured an offline repository.
+Details on how to setup offline repository is explained in the `Setting up Offline Repository`_ section.
-* Firewall, SElinux or AppArmor must be turned off.
+* Firewall, SELinux or AppArmor must be turned off.
 You can turn on the firewall once the installation has completed.
-Make sure to allow ports as defined on this page.
+Make sure to allow ports as defined on `this page <requirements.html#firewall-and-security-groups>`_.
-* MySQL server must be installed on the ClusterControl host.
+* MySQL server must be installed and running on the ClusterControl host.
-* ClusterControl packages for the selected version must exist under ``s9s_tmp`` directory from the script’s execution path.

 Setting up Offline Repository
 `````````````````````````````

-The installer script requires an offline repository so it can automate the dependencies installation process.
-In this documentation, we provide steps to configure offline repository on RedHat/CentOS 6 and Debian 7.
+The installer script requires an offline repository to satisfy the dependencies.
+In this documentation, we provide steps to configure offline repository on CentOS 7, Debian 7 and Ubuntu 16.04 LTS.

-RedHat/CentOS 6
-'''''''''''''''
+CentOS 7
+'''''''''

-1. Insert the DVD installation disc into the DVD drive.
+1. Insert the CentOS 7 installation disc into the DVD drive.

 2. Mount the DVD installation disc into the default media location at ``/media/CentOS``:

 .. code-block:: bash

+	$ mkdir /media/CentOS
 	$ mount /dev/cdrom /media/CentOS

 3. Disable the default repository by adding ``enabled=0`` to "base", "updates" and "extras" directives.
 You should have something like this inside ``/etc/yum.repos.d/CentOS-Base.repo``: